crateio/distutils2/docs/source/install/index.rst

 The Distutils configuration files all have the same syntax.
 The config files are grouped into sections.
 There is one section for each Distutils command, plus a ``global`` section for global options that affect every command.
-Each section consists of one option per line, specified as ``option=value``.
+Each section consists of one option per line, specified as ``option = value``.

 For example, the following is a complete config file that just forces all commands to run quietly by default::

    [global]
-   verbose=0
+   verbose = 0

 If this is installed as the system config file, it will affect all processing of any Python module distribution by any user on the current system.
 If it is installed as your personal config file (on systems that support them), it will affect only module distributions processed by you.
 And if it is used as the :file:`setup.cfg` for a particular module distribution, it affects only that